-During the reporting period, the Puerto Rico Department of Housing (PRDOH) completed the following tasks in support of the LIHTC Program - San Blas Apartments Project: During this period, the PRDOH and the PRHFA addressed the continuance of project activities.
-Expected construction completion date is October 2022.
-Project Completion Percentage: 82%.
+During the reporting period, the Puerto Rico Department of Housing (PRDOH) completed the following tasks in support of the LIHTC Program for the San Blas Apartments Project: During this period, the PRDOH and the PRHFA addressed the continuance and progress of project activities and completion.
+Substantial completion date was achieved in October 2022.
+Project Completion Percentage: 97%.